ArtisanMobile/devdocs/_posts/2014-05-09-power-hooks.md

 Use this method to declare the existence of a code block you would like to use in your app with data that is configurable from Artisan.

-This declaration should occur in the **didFinishLaunchingWithOptions:** method of your main app delegate, *before* you start Artisan using the \[ARManager startWithAppId:] method.
+This declaration should occur in the **didFinishLaunchingWithOptions:** method in Objective-C, **application** method in Swift, of your main app delegate, *before* you start Artisan using the startWithAppId: method.

 * **id** - The name of the code to register.
 Name must be unique for this app.
 * **friendlyName** - The name for this code block that will be displayed in Artisan Tools.